Your search did not match any results.

-The Oracle Education Foundation (OEF) is a nonprofit organization funded by Oracle and staffed by Oracle employees.
-OEF’s board of directors is chaired by Oracle CEO Safra Catz.
+Oracle Education Foundation is a nonprofit organization funded by Oracle and staffed by Oracle employees.
 Its mission is to help young people develop the technical acumen, creative confidence, empathy, and grit to become outstanding designers of solutions to people’s needs and the world’s problems.

-In OEF’s program, Oracle Volunteers coach students through multiday workshops on the intersection of design thinking and STEAM disciplines—science, technology, engineering, art, and math.
-Students learn coding, electrical engineering, and user-centered design from real practitioners, and then apply their skills and knowledge to prototyping solutions in domains such as wearable technology, Internet of Things, data visualization, facility automation, 3-D design, and experiential game design.
+In the Foundation’s program, Oracle Volunteers coach high school students through classes at the intersection of design thinking and STEAM (science, technology, engineering, art, and mathematics) disciplines.
+Students learn coding, electrical engineering, and user-centered design from real practitioners, and then apply their skills and knowledge to prototyping solutions.
+The Foundation’s program also organizes internships for high school students.